NecipAkgz/fhevm-example-factory/docs/basic/decryption/public-decrypt-single-value.md

-Implements a simple Heads or Tails game demonstrating public, permissionless decryption
+Heads or Tails game with public, permissionless decryption.
+Demonstrates makePubliclyDecryptable() which allows ANYONE to decrypt the result (not just allowed users).
+Perfect for public game results, lottery winners, or voting tallies.
+Uses FHE.randEbool() for fair randomness and KMS-verified decryption proofs.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: